ThoughtFull Resources

-Understanding Employee Wellness Programme
+Understanding Employee Wellness Programmes

 What Is An Employee Wellness Programme?

 Employee wellness programmes are initiatives that improve the health and wellness of employees.
-These initiatives are diverse, and may range from fitness activities and health assessments, to catered meals, health coaching and mental health support
+These initiatives are diverse, and may range from fitness activities and health assessments, to catered meals, health coaching and mental health support.

 Wellbeing is complex and multifaceted—and for employee wellness programmes to be effective, organisations need to address the different dimensions of employee wellness.
 These include: